-Barr calls prospect of Trump running for president again ‘dismaying’ and GOP should ‘look forward’ to others
+Barr calls prospect of Trump running for president again ‘dismaying,’ says GOP should ‘look forward’ to others

 Barr styles the book, to be published March 8, as a memoir of his life.
 He recounts events as far back as his childhood on the Upper West Side of New York City.
 He launches blistering attacks on liberals and the news media — whom he views even more dimly than the former president — while outlining his conservative views on crime, religion, gender and sexuality.
 He also defends his handling of special counsel Robert S. Mueller III’s report, and details how the Justice Department navigated allegations that Trump had committed a crime in pressuring Ukraine’s president to investigate Joe Biden.

-Most notably, he unloads on Trump, casting him as an “incorrigible” narcissist who, “through his self-indulgence and lack of self-control” blew the 2020 election and then did “a disservice to the nation” in falsely claiming his defeat was due to fraud.
+Most notably, he unloads on Trump, casting him as an “incorrigible” narcissist who, “through his self-indulgence and lack of self-control,” blew the 2020 election and then did “a disservice to the nation” in falsely claiming his defeat was due to fraud.

 “The election was not ‘stolen,’” Barr writes.
 “Trump lost it.”